 Commercial workers compensation

 While we all hope we never have to pay out a worker’s compensation claim, accidents happen.
 If you have staff, it’s likely that you’ll be mandated to carry workers’ compensation insurance to cover any claims that may be filed if you have a staff member injured on the job.
 The cost of this insurance often varies based on several factors.

-“Workers comp insurance is typically not optional,” says Phillip Montalvo, director of marketing at Azuna.
+“Workers compensation insurance is typically not optional,” says Phillip Montalvo, director of marketing at Azuna.
 “This is something your state is going to want to see proof of if you have any staff.
-You’re going to have to be able to cover any accidental injuries or claims that might happen when on the job.
-Even if your business is super safe and you don’t see risks, accidents happen and claims are more expensive than most small businesses can handle without insurance..”
+You’re going to have to be able to cover any accidental injuries or claims that might happen on the job.
+Even if your business is super safe and you don’t see risks, accidents happen, and claims are more expensive than most small businesses can handle without insurance..”

 Robert Haynes, a psychology graduate from the University of Hertfordshire, has a keen interest in the fields of mental health, wellness, and lifestyle.